 No matter what your skill level in photography is or what your budget is, tried-and-true techniques and equipment can help to eliminate shadows in pictures.

 As for indoor photography in particular, knowing that direct, on-camera flash is too often the problems leads to solutions.
-One is not to use a flash at all.
+One is not to use a flash at all (below you’ll learn settings for indoor photography without flash).
 Another is to learn to use it effectively.

 How to Prevent Shadows on Backdrops

 I’ve decided to include a video by Spyros Heniadis for some visual representation of this topic: